Noah Talerman

-fleetctl (pronounced "Fleet control") is a CLI tool for managing Fleet from the command line. fleetctl enables a GitOps workflow with Fleet.
+fleetctl (pronounced "Fleet control") is a command line interface (CLI) tool for managing Fleet from the command line. fleetctl enables a GitOps workflow with Fleet.

 fleetctl also provides a quick way to work with all the data exposed by Fleet without having to use the Fleet UI or work directly with the Fleet API.

-The easiest way to update fleetctl is by running the installation command again.
+The easiest way to update fleetctl is by rerunning the installation command.

 npm install -g fleetctl@latest